OpenSuSE Man Pages

 sible to boot off that device).
 In order to support these mechanisms,

-wicked supports extensions to discover such configuration through
+wicked supports extensions to discover such configuration from a

 </netif-firmware-discovery>

-When looking for firmware interface configuration, wicked will invoke
+When looking for firmware interface configuration, wicked will invokes

 SEE ALSO